kartoza/geocontext/README.md

 ```bash
 make flake8
 ```
-8. Automated tests can be run with:
+8. Pytest is used for testing and and can be run with:
 ```bash
 make test
 ```
+9. See README-legacy for PyCharm and SSH access to devweb container.

 ## Deployment